 They were inside a trap that was about to snap shut on them.
 Apollo used a pure oxygen atmosphere.
 The majority of the Earth's atmosphere is inert nitrogen, but trying to maintain a mixed nitrogen-oxygen environment in a space capsule was tricky.
 If too much nitrogen was mixed in, the astronauts could suffocate without even knowing they were being overcome.
 In space, the capsule's oxygen would be kept at a pressure of about a fifth of an atmosphere.
 Since this level of pressure would cause the capsule to implode back on Earth, during the ground test it would be kept at over an atmosphere.
 At such high pressures, anything that caught on fire would burn almost explosively.

 Little or nothing was known in the West about the ghastly death of cosmonaut Valentin Bondarenko in an oxygen chamber in 1961, but that wasn't saying everyone working on Apollo thought a pure oxygen atmosphere was safe.
 In 1962, in the course of spaceflight simulations using human subjects, there had been two cases of fires breaking out, with nobody killed but with a few nasty injuries.
 North American's Apollo design team knew of the fire hazard and had objected to the use of a pure oxygen atmosphere, but NASA had overruled them.
-Both Gemini and Mercury had used a pure oxygen atmosphere and there was precedent to believe that the risks were acceptable.
+Both Gemini and Mercury had used a pure oxygen atmosphere, and so there was precedent to believe that the risks were acceptable.

 Another element of the trap was the fact that after the sinking of Gus Grissom's LIBERTY BELL 7 Mercury capsule when the explosive bolts blew the hatch off, NASA decided to abandon an explosive-release hatch.
 This decision was heavily driven by Grissom himself, who had originally lobbied for the explosive-release hatch just as earnestly.
 Furthermore, to prevent an accidental hatch release that might cause explosive decompression, Apollo's hatch opened inward.